Gary Gold and Bath look at tie-up with Super Rugby side

 In the meantime, Bath have looked nearer to home with the signings of Wales utility prop Paul James and former Wales U21 lock Dominic Day.

-Day and James are the latest Welsh players to head to England or France following the introduction of a £3.5m salary cap on the Welsh regions’ player budgets.
+Day and James are the latest Welsh players to head to or following the introduction of a £3.5m on the Welsh regions’ player budgets.

 Day does not believe the move will harm their international prospects.
 “Part of the reason for coming here is to improve my forwards play.
 The Premiership’s got a reputation as a hard league with big forwards and there are quality sides to play week in week out.”